C-Blosc2: A simple, compressed, fast and persistent data store library for C¶

 Handling support for codecs (LZ4, LZ4HC, Zstd, Lizard, Zlib)¶

 C-Blosc2 comes with full sources for LZ4, LZ4HC, Zstd, Lizard and Zlib and in general, you should not worry about not having (or CMake not finding) the libraries in your system because by default the included sources will be automatically compiled and included in the C-Blosc2 library.
 This means that you can be confident in having a complete support for all the codecs in all the Blosc deployments (unless you are explicitly excluding support for some of them).

 If you want to force Blosc to use external libraries instead of the included compression sources:

 You can also disable support for some compression libraries:

 C-Blosc2 is meant to support all platforms where a C99 compliant C compiler can be found.
 The ones that are mostly tested are Intel (Linux, Mac OSX and Windows) and ARM (Linux), but exotic ones as IBM Blue Gene Q embedded “A2” processor are reported to work too.

 For Windows, you will need at least VS2015 or higher on x86 and x64 targets (i.e. ARM is not supported on Windows).

-If you run into compilation troubles when using Mac OSX, please make sure that you have installed the command line developer tools.
+For Mac OSX, make sure that you have installed the command line developer tools.
 You can always install them with:

 $ xcode-select --install